ExpDev07/coronavirus-tracker-api/README.md

 # coronavirus-tracker (API)

-> This is a basic API for tracking development of the new coronavirus (2019-nCoV).
+> This is a fast (< 200ms) and basic API for tracking development of the new coronavirus (2019-nCoV).
 It's written in python using 🍼 Flask.

 ## Live version
 View the live version here: [https://coronavirus-tracker-api.herokuapp.com/latest](https://coronavirus-tracker-api.herokuapp.com/latest).